 New Book Coming from Cascade Publishing House

 Cascade Publishing House is pleased to announce that it will publish I Didn’t Want to Do It: A Memoir From Sin to Mega-Church Builder by Donald Earl Bryant.
 This memoir is Bryant’s first book.
-He recently retired from the pulpit at Friendship Community Church in Atlanta, Georgia.
-Friendship is a debt-free mega-church he organized on faith in 1997.
+He recently retired from the pulpit at Friendship Community Church in College Park, Georgia.
+Friendship is a debt-free megachurch.

-The memoir will chronicle Bryant’s journey from partying with the Commodores and Tom Joyner at the Black Forest Inn when they were students at Tuskegee Institute to his call to preach, and the vision he received from God to build a mega-church just weeks into his first pastorage.
+The memoir will chronicle Bryant’s journey from partying with the Commodores and Tom Joyner at the Black Forest Club when they were students at Tuskegee Institute to his call to preach, and the vision he received from God to build a mega-church just weeks into his first pastorate.

 I Didn’t Want to do It is slated for a fall release.